 - Evaluate performances: By evaluating performances, the business can have an objective look at how employees are performing (or not performing).
 This ensures that employees are promoted and compensated not for their familial relationships, but for their commendable performance.

 - Talk to a professional: Have a professional evaluate your family business – perhaps they can help your family build a business succession plan and help resolve other issues involved in your family business.

 Business succession planning is a highly complex area of law.
-If you have any questions regarding your family-owned business, please contact the experienced business attorneys at Lonich Patton Ehrlich Policastri for further information.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex business succession matters and we are happy to offer you a free consultation.
+If you have any questions regarding your family-owned business, please contact the experienced business attorneys at Lonich Patton Erlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex business succession matters and we are happy to offer you a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.